zxcPandora/Titanfall2-SkinTool/README.md

 Be sure to look at the explain documentation！！！I do NOT encourage change the other skin expect default.Also don't use in the normal APEX!!!!!!!

+The tool will never support that Heirloom and other skin!!!

 For Titanfall2,Only support that Pilot Weapon;Remember backup "pc_stream.starpak"(GamePath\r2\paks\Win64\)